 Truth, I don’t know yet.
 I will find out at my next appointment at the end of the month.
 In all honesty, it sort of doesn’t matter anymore because the kidney has gone.

-I am lucky to be in a situation where if it was cancer, it’s gone.
+I am lucky to be in a situation where my kidney cancer has gone.
 So many others are not in my situation.

-I’m lucky to have the NHS who caught whatever it was early and despite my reluctance performed a successful operation, many people don’t have that luxury.
+I’m lucky to have the NHS who caught whatever it was early and despite my reluctance to perform a successful operation, many people don’t have that luxury.

-And, I’m so lucky to have a wonderful family who’ve got me through this tough period.
+And, I’m so lucky to have a wonderful family who’s got me through this tough period.